hokushin118/rps-microservices/README.md

 </details>

-### 6. Adding custom entries to the etc/host file for the Apache Zookeeper and Kafka applications
+### 6. Adding custom entries to the etc/host file for the Apache Zookeeper and Apache Kafka services

 <details><summary>Window 10</summary>
 <br>